Suleman3015/2019-web/README.md

-Here are the versions we're using,
+Here are the versions we are using,

 node = v10.16.3
 npm = 6.9.0